Tricubic interpolation

 At first glance, it might seem more convenient to use the 21 calls to $\mathrm{CINT}$ described above instead of the ${64 \times 64}$ matrix described in Lekien and Marsden.
 However, a proper implementation using a sparse format for the matrix (that is fairly sparse) makes the latter more efficient.
-This aspect is even much more pronounced when interpolation is needed at several locations inside the same cube.
+This aspect is even more pronounced when interpolation is needed at several locations inside the same cube.
 In this case, the ${64 \times 64}$ matrix is used once to compute the interpolation coefficients for the entire cube.
 The coefficients are then stored and used for interpolation at any location inside the cube.
 In comparison, sequential use of one-dimensional integrators $\mathrm{CINT}_x$ performs extremely poorly for repeated interpolations because each computational step must be repeated for each new location.